Skip to main content

 Strategic Narrative

-The project management market for small teams is currently defined by a revolt against complexity.
+The project management market is currently defined by a rebellion against complexity.

 Data Analysis